 Track Days when the BRT (Big Red Truck) is there are quite appealing,

-email the webmaster if you want to be kept informed of scheduled
+see this topic if you want to be kept informed of scheduled

 track days.
 Don't think,

 by the way, that if you're not a fast rider this is not for you.
 When

 a few HDOG members tried this out for the first time we were amazed

 at how many people were circulating below the pace of a normal club